Toggle Menu

 We expect October surprises in an election year, but this time out the GOP has also offered up some serious Halloween jump scares.
 In a season when Donald Trump and JD Vance continue to lie about Haitian immigrants stealing and eating cats and dogs in Springfield, Ohio, a genuine Republican Pet Sematary has emerged to haunt Trumpworld.
 As with so many Trump accusations, this one doubles as an admission, involving several of MAGA’s guiding lights and tales of grotesque animal cruelty.
 Let’s start with the NRA’s new president, Douglas Hamlin.

-As word spread of the incident on campus, fellow Ann Arbor student Shelagh Abbs Winter reported it the school authorities.
+As word spread on campus of the incident, fellow Ann Arbor student Shelagh Abbs Winter reported it to the school authorities.
 After an investigation, Hamlin and his accomplices were sentenced to 200 hours of community service and expelled from their fraternity.
 At their sentencing, the judge singled Hamlin out for utterly failing in his leadership role to prevent the cruelty.
 There was no way for the appalled jurist to anticipate our current political moment, one in which MAGA zealots see cruelty as a feature, not a bug.
 Shamed in his day, Hamlin now looks like a visionary ahead of his time, who demonstrated incredible Trump-era leadership skills that perfectly trained him for his current role as America’s chief apologist for school massacres and domestic violence shootings.

 If Hamlin’s was an isolated instance, maybe you could dismiss it as one man’s youthful mistake.
-Unfortunately, the story broke less than a month after Heritage Foundation President Kenneth Roberts’ own pet-slaying saga surfaced.
-Roberts also serves as the intellectual engine behind Project 2025, a blueprint for a second Trump administration that’s so politically toxic that Trump has denied knowing what’s in it or even meeting Roberts—despite sharing private flights with Roberts and employing well over half of Project 2025’s 307 authors in his first administration, past campaigns, and transition teams.
+Unfortunately, the story broke less than a month after Heritage Foundation President Kenneth Roberts’s own pet-slaying saga surfaced.
+Roberts also serves as the intellectual engine behind Project 2025, a blueprint for a second Trump administration that’s so politically toxic that Trump has denied knowing what’s in it or even ever meeting Roberts—despite sharing private flights with Roberts and employing well over half of Project 2025’s 307 authors in his first administration, past campaigns, and transition teams.

 Current Issue